 These skills are further honed in the Opera Scenes classes which can be repeated each semester throughout the degree for undergraduates and graduates.
 The University of Arizona mounts two full scenes programs each year complete with sets, lights, costumes, supertitles and piano accompaniment.

 The culmination of the operatic experience at the Fred Fox School of Music is participation in semester Opera.
 These operas, one per semester, provide the most intense, real-world opera experience with sets, lights, costumes, supertitles and orchestral accompaniment.
-For 2016-2017, these productions are staged by our guest stage directors, Cynthia Stokes and Mary Duncan Steidl.
+For 2017-2018, Cynthia Stokes is directing our opera and drama training program.
 All roles are coached by Michael Dauphinais, and the performances are produced with maestro Tom Cockrell and The Arizona Symphony Orchestra.